 But, for those of you who know my mom know she is one hell of a fighter.
 She looks at her needing this transplant as "another bump in the road".
 I admire my mom for her strength, the way she loves and puts her family first, and her overall outlook on life.

-My sister Sami, my fiancé Nate, and I have already started the process.
-Although, Nate went through the 3-day testing he does NOT have the same blood type as my mom.
-He can still help by being a paired donor, but Mayo clinic would rather find someone with the same blood type.
+There are 2 ways to donate a kidney.
+You can have the same blood type as my mom and it could go right to her.
+OR you can donate your kidney to someone else who has a donor that matches my moms blood type.
 So please, please get tested.
 If anyone has any questions please don't hesitate to ask any of us.
 I am going to attach a link straight from the Mayo Clinic website that can help with any questions you may have as well.https://www.mayoclinic.org/departments-centers/kidney-transplant/home/orc-20203197

 The first step is to fill out the questionnaire on the Mayo Clinic website, http://www.livingdonormc.org.